achilleas-k/BrianDROID/README.md

 Since the app isn't meant for official distribution, there is no need to go through the signing process.

 One may wish to zipalign the APK before installing by running ``zipalign -f -v 4 build/apk/BrianDROID-debug-unaligned.apk ./BrianDROID.apk`` (see http://developer.android.com/tools/help/zipalign.html ) and installing the resulting aligned file instead.

+BrianDROID is a Google Summer of Code, 2013 project under the support of the [INCF](http://www.incf.org/) (as a mentoring organisation) and the two project mentors, Marcel Stimberg and Dan Goodman.

+See the [INCF project page](http://www.incf.org/gsoc/2013/briandroid-neural-simulation-on-mobile-devices) and the [GSoC project page](http://www.google-melange.com/gsoc/project/google/gsoc2013/achilleask/24002) for the original project description.